 chicken meat or chicken eggs, neomycin, formaldehyde and octoxynol-9.

-In diseases accompanied by an increase in body temperature, as well as
+For diseases accompanied by increased body temperature, as well as

-in acute or exacerbation of a chronic disease, vaccination should be
+in case of acute or exacerbation of a chronic disease, vaccination should be

 postpone until recovery.